apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

-The rule that *for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order* holds for messages sent over the network with the TCP based Akka remote transport protocol.
+The rule that *for a given pair of actors, messages sent directly from the first to the second will not be received out-of-order* holds for messages sent over the network with the TCP based Pekko remote transport protocol.

 As explained in the previous section local message sends obey transitive causal ordering under certain conditions.
 This ordering can be violated due to different